 The Reality: If you are the only one selling what you are selling, how do you know there is any market for it?
 You can be original, creative and unique in the solution you are offering, not in the problem you are solving.
-You have a better chance to be successful if the problem is a common, easily understood and widely shared one.
+You have a better chance of success if the problem is a common, quickly understood and widely shared one.
 Sometimes boring is better.

 Myth #9: If a startup does not have the potential to generate £1M in revenue, it is a hobby business.

-The Reality: The growth over profitability mindset has yielded positive results in a set of very limited circumstances for a very limited breed of businesses (Silicon Valley, SoftBank or Sequoia Capital-backed, WeWork type businesses).
-It is not universal and it is not scalable to the whole startup ecosystem.
-In fact, losing sight of profitability is the oldest and biggest business sin.
+The Reality: The growth over profitability mindset has yielded positive results in a set of minimal circumstances for a very limited breed of businesses (Silicon Valley, SoftBank or Sequoia Capital-backed, WeWork type businesses).
+It is not universal, and it is not scalable to the whole startup ecosystem.
+In fact, losing sight of profitability is the oldest and most prominent business sin.